 - CALS expertise can help address some of the most pressing issues of today and tomorrow and help improve the quality of lives of people around the world.

 - International partnerships can enrich and reward careers and/or experiences of CALS faculty, staff, and students.

 - CALS international activities can help the Wisconsin and U.S. economies.

 - CALS International activities can facilitate our students to acquire a better understanding of the agricultural enterprises around the world and develop a deeper sense of understanding of other cultures and languages.

-Wisconsin and campus relations are also important for CALS IP.
+Wisconsin and campus relations are also important for CALS Global.
 It is essential that CALS be a part of the larger UW-Madison campus international efforts.
-Consequently, CALS IP seeks to strengthen its ties with UW-Madison International Division, CALS administration, and its Board of Visitors to make sure that programmatic efforts are not duplicated and/or that the unique nature of CALS work is understood at the larger campus level.
-IP also recognizes the need to support and work with the Wisconsin Department of Agriculture, Trade and Consumer Relations (DATCP), in their work to expand international trade focused on Wisconsin products and services.
+Consequently, CALS Global seeks to strengthen its ties with UW-Madison International Division, CALS administration, and its Board of Visitors to make sure that programmatic efforts are not duplicated and/or that the unique nature of CALS work is understood at the larger campus level.
+CALS Global also recognizes the need to support and work with the Wisconsin Department of Agriculture, Trade and Consumer Relations (DATCP), in their work to expand international trade focused on Wisconsin products and services.